-Course load is not to exceed 13 semester hours (without approval) of credit during each of the two semesters, 6 semester hours during each 6-week summer session or 9 semester hours of credit during the 8-week summer session or a petition must be submitted.
+Course load is not to exceed 15 semester hours of credit during each of the two semesters, 6 semester hours during each 6-week summer session or 9 semester hours of credit during the 8- week summer session or a petition must be submitted.
 All students must register for a minimum of one credit each semester to continue as a graduate student at ASU.

 All graduate assistants and associates (RA/TA's) must enroll for 12 credit hours (this may include research credit hours) during each semester of their employment.
 This departmental requirement exceeds the Graduate College minimum of six (6) hours.
 The hours cannot include audit enrollment.
-A half-time (50%) graduate assistant or associate working 20 clock hours per week may not register for more than 12 hours of coursework each semester; a one-third time (33%) assistant or associate for more than 13 hours and one-quarter time (25) assistant or associate for more than 15 hours.
-A graduate assistant or associate (RA/TA) may petition to take more than 13 credit hours for a semester.
+A half-time (50%) graduate assistant or associate working 20 clock hours per week may not register for more than 12 hours of coursework each semester; a one-third time (33%) assistant or associate for more than 13 hours and a one-quarter-time (25%) assistant or associate for more than 15 hours.
+A graduate assistant or associate (RA/TA) may petition to take more than 12 credit hours for a semester.

-During the summer session, graduate assistants and associates must be enrolled in at least one credit in coursework related to their degree program in each of the summer session terms.
-During the summer sessions, graduate assistants employed 25% time may enroll for a maximum of 6 semester hours during a 6-week session or 9 hours during an 8-wek session; those employed 50% may enroll for a maximum of 5 hours during a 6-week session or 7 hours during the 8 week session and those employed 100% time may enroll for a maximum of 3 hours during the 6 week session o 4 hours during the 8-week session.
+During the summer session, graduate assistants and associates must be enrolled in at least one credit in coursework related to their degree program in each of the summer session terns.
+During the summer sessions, graduate assistants employed 25% time may enroll for a maximum of 6 semester hours during a 6-week session or 9 hours during an 8-week session; those employed 50% may enroll for a maximum of 5 hours during a 6-week session or 7 hours during the 8-week session and those employed 100% time may enroll for a maximum of 3 hours during the 6-week session or 4 hours during the 8-week session.

-All graduate students doing research, working on thesis or dissertations, taking comprehensive final examinations or using university facilities or faculty time, must be registered for a minimum of one hour of credit that appears on the program of stud or is an appropriate graduate level course.
-For additional information, visit the Graduate College handbook for RA/TA's at https://graduate.asu.edu/ta-ra
+All graduate students doing research, working on thesis or dissertations, taking comprehensive final examinations or using university facilities or faculty time, must be registered for a minimum of one hour of credit that appears on the program of study or is an appropriate graduate level course.
+For additional information, visit the Graduate College handbook for RA/TA's at http://graduate.asu.edu/faculty_staff/tara